 - Proof of Identity: You must be able to show proof of your identity.

-- Work Requirements: If you are between the ages of 18-50 and not disabled, you must work at least 20 hours a week to receive Food Stamps.
-Individuals who are not working or participating in a workfare program may only receive Food Stamps for three months in every three year period.
+- Work Requirements: If you are between the ages of 18 through 49 and not disabled, you must work at least 20 hours a week to receive Food Stamps.
+Individuals who are not working or participating in a workforce program may only receive Food Stamps for three months in every three-year period.

 - Net Income Requirements: Your household monthly net income (after-tax pay) must be less than 100% of the federal poverty guidelines.
-For a family of four, in 2011, this is $22,350.
 This requirement does not apply if one individual in your household is 60 or older or disabled.

 - Residency Requirement: You must live in the state of Florida.